stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 For example, given `[0,1,2,4,5,7]`, return `["0->2","4->5","7"]`.

+## UniqueChars

+Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?

 ## ValidPalindrome

 Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.